CentralFloridaAttorney/dataspoon/README.md

 dbtool stores data in rows where link_key identifies the row for a key/value pair.
 For example, xyzzydb.get('revised_link_key_xyzzy') gets the whole row with the link_key ('revised_link_key_xyzzy') and xyzzydb.get('revised_link_key_xyzzy', 'ala') gets the value ('kazam') for key ('ala').

-onehotdb builds upon dbtool and instead of storing a value, onehotdb splits values into smaller values and stores an index to the smaller values, where the index is the location of the value's 'id' in a different database.
+onehotdb builds upon dbtool and instead of storing a value, onehotdb splits a value into smaller parts and stores the smaller parts in a different database and the indices to those parts in the onehotdb.

 ### Prerequisites